Paul Schuette

-Paul August Schuette, Jr. (March 10, 1906 – October 20, 1960) was an American football offensive lineman in the National Football League for the New York Giants, Chicago Bears, and the Boston Braves.
+Paul August Schuette Jr. (March 10, 1906 – October 20, 1960) was an American football offensive lineman in the National Football League (NFL) for the New York Giants, Chicago Bears, and the Boston Braves.
 He played football at the prestigious Lake Forest Academy in Lake Forest, Illinois and later at the University of Wisconsin–Madison.
 Schuette died as a result of an illness.